iota-php/client/docs/1-introduction.md

 ## Caveats

-At the moment you'll need nodejs installed on your server as I was not able to find a proper implementation of the keccak384 hashing algorithm in PHP.
-The current workaround is a small nodejs server that can generate a proper keccak384 hash.
-It's acceptably fast, but I hope someone is willing to help me find or develop a proper PHP only (extension, library) solution.

 Proof of work is done by ccurl, therefore you’ll need this tool too.
 I did not put any effort in developing a port for this as it would never be as efficient as when it’s done natively.
 You can, however, implement your own version or use